MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-image-analyzer.md

 * Maximum file size: Less than 4 MB
 * Image dimensions: Greater than 50 x 50 pixels

-## Blacklisting suggested attributes
+## Blocking suggested attributes
-If the analysis suggests an attribute that you do not want to see you can blacklist the attribute.
+If the analysis suggests an attribute that you do not want to see you can block the attribute.
 Use caution, however.
-Blacklisted attributes are not suggested for other items or contact persons either.
-If you regret blacklisting an attribute, you can choose **Blacklisted Attributes**, and then delete the attribute from the list.
+Blocked attributes are not suggested for other items or contact persons either.
+If you regret blocking an attribute, you can choose **Blocked Attributes**, and then delete the attribute from the list.

 ## To enable Image Analyzer
 The Image Analyzer extension is built-in to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You just need to turn it on.